pekrau/Chysl/docs/schema_defs.md

   - *type*: mapping
   - **source**:
     - *required*
     - Alternative 1: File path or href.
-File format is deduced from the extension, or set as CSV if not recognized.
+File format is deduced from the extension, or 'csv' if not recognized.
       - *type*: string
       - *format*: uri-reference
     - Alternative 2: File path or href, with explicit file format.